SafiraGhulamMuhammad/Sentimental-Analysis-of-Tweets-Using-Logistic-Regression/README.md

 ### 4. Prediction and Testing
 - **Predict Function**: Classify new tweets as positive or negative.
 - **Test Logistic Function**: Evaluate model performance by checking if predicted probabilities are greater than 0.5 (indicating a positive tweet).
+### Here preprocessing and frequency count function is present in utils_LR.py